 If your drains are running slowly, for example, call us.
 We’ll come and check the Township’s sewer main.
 Dispose of grease and fats with your trash, not down the drain.
 Even if you run it through a garbage disposal, grease in drains can collect and harden into a plug.
 Never connect sump pumps, French drains or other flood control systems to your sanitary sewer.
 It’s illegal and the debris and silt will clog your line.
 Call a plumber to undo illegal connections.

 E-Pay now available.
-Pay your sewer bill using your Mastercard or Visa or pay by E-check.
+Pay your sewer bill using your Mastercard, Visa or Discover Card or debit card.
 Just click on the E-Pay logo on our homepage.
 This service is free.

 One of the services St. Clair Township provides its citizens is functional sewer systems.
 Every time you flush your toilet or wash something down the sink you create sewage or waste water.
 Many times we take this service for granted, but its very important to get rid of waste water and sewage.